ethanarns/stork-editor/README.md

 It uses the USA version 1.0.
 Do NOT use 1.1 or "rev 1."
 SHA256 Sum: `c75bf32c31f7b5f02c4ed08102c421d243cfb3226d4f89d2819e645b531f6507`

 ### Features:
-1. View and edit 95% of maps
+1. View 100% of maps
+2. Edit 80% of maps
-2. 80% of Sprites documented, ability to add and remove them to maps
+3. 80% of Sprites documented, ability to add and remove them to maps
-2. Easily create and use stamps to quickly create natural-looking levels
+4. Easily create and use stamps to quickly create natural-looking levels
-3. Modify and add collision to layers
+5. Modify and add collision to layers
-4. Render support for 256 color mode
+6. Render support for 256 color mode
-5. Entrance and Exit modification and creation
+7. Entrance and Exit modification and creation
-6. **Export fully functional ROM**
+8. **Export fully functional ROM**

 ### Linux run instructions:
 1. Download release ZIP